-- lcr^{}: user's LCR, defaults to none; - fax_enabled: "true" to enable the fax permission to this user, "false" or empty to disable it; defaults to "false"; - mobility_enabled^{}: "true" to enable the mobility permission to this user, "false" or empty to disable it; defaults to "false"; - vmail password^{}: user's voicemail password, defaults to none;
+- lcr^{}: user's LCR, defaults to none; - fax_enabled: "true" to enable the fax permission to this user, "false" or empty to disable it; defaults to "false"; - mobility_enabled^{}: "true" to enable the mobility permission to this user, "false" or empty to disable it; defaults to "false";

+vmail password^{}: user's voicemail password, defaults to none;

-✗ To disable voicemail for an user, leave all voicemail parameters empty.
+▲ To disable voicemail for an user, leave all voicemail parameters empty.
 If any field is set, it will be enabled.

-vmail quota^{}: maximum voicemail message length, in minutes;

-- vmail_sendemail: "true" to send an email notification when a new voicemail message is received, "false" otherwise; - vmail_attachaudio: "true" to attach the voicemail message to the notification email, "false" otherwise; - vmail_leaveonserver: "true" to delete the voicemail message after sending the email notification, "false" otherwise; - exten_number_alias: add an extension to the user with the given SIP number; - exten_username: the extension's username, if not set, defaults to the extension number; - exten_password: the extension's password, if not set, will be randomly generated;
+- vmail quota^{}: maximum voicemail message length, in minutes; - vmail_sendemail: "true" to send an email notification when a new voicemail message is received, "false" otherwise; - vmail_attachaudio: "true" to attach the voicemail message to the notification email, "false" otherwise; - vmail_leaveonserver: "true" to delete the voicemail message after sending the email notification, "false" otherwise; - exten_number_alias: add an extension to the user with the given SIP number; - exten_username: the extension's username, if not set, defaults to the extension number;